Some Cayenne Pepper Supplementing Tips and Tricks

 I've literally heard from people all over the world, e.g., England, Scotland, Australia, New

-Zealand, S. Africa, Germany, Canada, all over America (of course), Antigua, Puerto Rico, etc. That is not a
+Zealand, S. Africa, Germany, Canada, India, all over America (of course), Antigua and Puerto Rico.
+That is not a

 comprehensive list either.